lazespo/etc/zapier.md

 !!! note

-    Integration with Zapier does not work for instances hosted on localhost and/or those that use ngrok links.
+    Integration with Zapier does not work for instances hosted on localhost.

 You will need to use the Site URL when connecting to Zapier.